|

 Treatments often include a variety of options, depending on the type of arthritis, that include diet and exercise recommendations, bracing, over-the-counter medication, nonsteriodal anti-inflammatory drugs (NSAIDs), etc.

 Pain management procedures, which treat pain by injecting medication through a small needle, may also be a treatment option.
 For example, steroid injections, which locally introduce a corticosteroid (an anti-inflammatory medication), might be recommended to decrease inflammation and reduce pain.
-For OA, viscosupplement injections, which involve the injection of hyaluronic acid (HA) – a viscose substance normally present in healthy joints but decreased in OA – might be recommended to improve mobility, reduce pain, and lubricate the joint.
+For OA, viscosupplement injections, which involve the injection of hyaluronic acid (HA) – a viscose substance normally present in healthy joints but decreased in OA – might be recommended to improve mobility, reduce pain, inflammation and lubricate the joint.
 A platelet-rich plasma (PRP) injection, which uses plasma from your own blood to stimulate your body to heal itself, may also be recommended to help repair damage during the early stages of OA.

 Studies suggest treatment in early stages of the disease is the most effective way to slow disease progression.
 In most cases, you can manage mild to moderate arthritis symptoms for many years with a simple treatment plan.
 It’s also important to thoroughly discuss all your options with your health care practitioner, especially in the later stages of the disease.